Amybarba/Sprint-Challenge-Applied-Javascript/README.md

-# Sprint-Challenge Applied Javascript - Lambda Times
+X # Sprint-Challenge Applied Javascript - Lambda Times

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored the DOM and the concept of components.
 During this Sprint, you studied the DOM, DOM Events, and Components, as well as HTTP GET requests, and the axios library.
 In your challenge this week, you will demonstrate proficiency by creating an online Lambda newspaper called "Lambda Times."

-## Instructions
+X ## Instructions

-**Read these instructions carefully.
+X **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+However, you are encouraged to follow the twenty-minute rule and seek support from your TL and Instructor in your cohort help channel on Slack.
 Your work reflects your proficiency in Applied JavaScript.

 You have three hours to complete this challenge.
 Plan your time accordingly.

-## Commits
+X ## Commits

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your project manager.